ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ## Block public ACLs on a bucket
 {: #compatibility-api-add-block}

 A `PUT` issued to a bucket with the proper parameters prevents adding public access ACLs on a bucket.
-It can be set either to fail new ACL requests, or to ignore them.
-This does not affect existing ACLs.  **This operation does not affect IAM Public Access policies.**
+It can be set either to fail new ACL requests, or to ignore them.  `BlockPublicAcls` does not affect existing ACLs, but `IgnorePublicAcls` will ignore existing ACLs.  **This operation does not affect IAM Public Access policies.**

 **Syntax**